 Companies must use various metrics and key performance indicators (KPIs) to measure performance.
 The following are some of the critical metrics that companies should look for when testing their strategy:

-• Customer lifetime value (CLV): The total revenue a business can expect from a single customer over the entire customer relationship is a crucial metric for evaluating the long-term success of brand development efforts.
+- Customer lifetime value (CLV): Refers to the total revenue a business anticipates from an individual customer throughout their entire relationship, making it an essential metric for assessing the long-term effectiveness of brand development initiatives.

 Understanding the role of target customers is crucial in shaping both the product branding and branding process.
 Their feedback and preferences play a pivotal role in making decisions related to brand management.
 It is essential to comprehend the needs and behaviors of the target customer and ensure that the branding process meets their expectations to create a firm brand name,